KusumaKrish15/Comic-Database-Service/docs/tutorials/dev-env.md

 To test your development system, follow these steps:

 1. Create and checkout a test branch of your fork of the comic-database-service repo.
-Your `GitHub repo workspace` is the directory that contains your fork of the `comic-database-service` repo.
+You can download these from the [Comic Database service repository on GitHub](https://github.com/KusumaKrish15/Comic-Database-Service/tree/main/api).

     ```shell
     cd <your GitHub repo workspace>